JPeterD/Gitcoin-Nervos/Task 6/README.md

-# Task 5 - Deploy The ERC20 Proxy Contract For The Deposited SUDT
+# Task 6 - Use Force Bridge To Deposit Tokens From Ethereum To Polyjuice
 ---
 ## 1) Screenshot of Output after Deposit Receiver Generation
 ![]()